Sorghum a Wonder Grain:

 - Sorghum helps in Weight Loss.
 It contains policosanols that help in reducing cholesterol in the body and thus intake of policosanols favors weight loss.

 - Sorghum inhibits Cancer tumor growth.
-Scientist has found out that the presence of 3-Deoxyanthoxyanins in darker Sorghum have antiproliferative activity against human colon cancer cells (Journal of Agricultural and Food Chemistry – March 2019).
+The scientist has found out that the presence of 3-Deoxyanthoxyanins in darker Sorghum have antiproliferative activity against human colon cancer cells (Journal of Agricultural and Food Chemistry – March 2019).

 - Sorghum is found to be good for the patient suffering from Celiac disease as it is gluten-free.